 DC Area Performances

-- Vocal Arts DC sponsors great classical singers in recital.
+- Vocal Arts DC sponsors classical singers in recital.

 - Washington Performing Arts Society produces concerts by leading classical artists.